 Change the third paragraph as shown:

-In a block ack agreement that is not a protected block ack agreement, set WinStartB = SSN.
+In a block ack agreement that is not a protected block ack agreement, if the received BlockAckReq is not a Fragment Flushing BlockAckReq frame, set WinStartB = SSN.
 See 10.26.8 (Protected block ack agreement) for a protected block ack agreement.

-(#17140)(#16449)
+If the received BlockAckReq is a Fragment Flushing BlockAckReq frame and the Flush All Fragments subfield corresponding to this specific HT-immediate block ack agreement is equal to 0, then discard all incomplete MSDUs and incomplete A-MSDUs with sequence numbers that are equal to or lower than the Fragment Flushing End Sequence Number corresponding to this specific HT-immediate block ack agreement.

+If the received BlockAckReq is a Fragment Flushing BlockAckReq frame and the Flush All Fragments subfield corresponding to this specific HT-immediate block ack agreement is equal to 1, then discard all incomplete MSDUs and incomplete A-MSDUs corresponding to this specific HT-immediate block ack agreement (#17140)(#16449)

 TGax editor: in the appropriate location within the TGax Draft, insert the following text and editing instruction: